 One of the many reasons I'm glad to be back on with you today.

-You know, it was in many ways, I would argue, that moment when you did not win the democratic primary.
+You know, it was in many ways, I would argue, that moment when you did not win the Democratic primary.

-Mostly things about social issues or government, what the role of government should be in our day-to-day lives, but we both have a deep understanding of the evil in our time and the evil that we have faced as a world.
+But we both have a deep understanding of the evil in our time and the evil that we have faced as a world.

-Um we have evil today, and I guess some people won't say it, but radical Islamic terrorists are real and they are a clear and present danger to everybody.
+We have evil today, and I guess some people won't say it, but radical Islamic terrorists are real and they are a clear and present danger to everybody.

-They're real, they're a clear and present danger, and uh Iran is too.
+They're a clear and present danger.

 And we've got to learn the lessons of the last century.

-Uh think uh uh the American forces were uh working with our allies were able to win and the world has been a lot better since.
+Thank God the American forces working with our allies were able to win, and the world has been a lot better since.

 But I really want to come back to Iran because on this one, I believe President Trump's policies have been, well, I'd say heroic and historic.

-I mean, we were losing based on a terrible Iran nuclear agreement and an aggressive Iran.
+I mean, we were losing based on a terrible Iran-nuclear agreement and an aggressive Iran.

 And I think as a result of breaking out of that Iran nuclear agreement and squeezing Iran economically with sanctions, that the president and we Americans have Iran on the ropes.

-And I just hope we don't, I'm sure this is just the moment that, Iran is appealing to third parties like the Swiss and the Europeans who are asking us please talk to them.
+I'm sure this is just the moment that Iran is appealing to third parties like the Swiss and the Europeans who are asking us, please talk to them.

-Women are told how to dress, whether they can leave the house, whether they can drive a car, um women uh you know Christians and Jews are persecuted.
+Women are told how to dress, whether they can leave the house, whether they can drive a car.

 Gays and lesbians are thrown off roofs and murdered in the public square just for being who they are.

-Um you know I would think that when I speak out and question why you know highly prominent politicians like Hillary take money from these countries that I would think this would be a cause where liberals would join Hannity and say, you know what, this is a matter of human rights why don't they well I don't know why.
+I would think that when I speak out and question why highly prominent politicians like Hillary take money from these countries, that I would think this would be a cause where liberals would join Hannity and say, you know what, this is a matter of human rights.

-So basically if you just pull yourself out of the classic sort of well if Trump is for it I'm against it and look at the regime in Iran it represents evil and it's a it's an assault if you're a liberal on every liberal value that you hold dear.
+So basically, if you just pull yourself out of the classic sort of, well, if Trump is for it, I'm against it, and look at the regime in Iran, it represents evil.

 I don't think they're trustworthy of any deal.

-Yeah exactly they've got to be frightened that maybe we will support regime change although I don't think any of us want to get into a ground war in Iran but there's a lot of dissent there.
+They've got to be frightened that maybe we will support regime change, although I don't think any of us want to get into a ground war in Iran.

-There's constant uh protests against the regime.
+There's constant protests against the regime.

-The people of Iran are really unhappy and if they rise up w we we ought to do a lot more than President Obama did during two thousand nine the last time when the people of Iran w rose up against these uh elamic Islamic fanatics and and dictators who have destroyed a great country.
+And if they rise up, we ought to do a lot more than President Obama did during 2009, the last time when the people of Iran rose up against these Islamic fanatics and dictators who have destroyed a great country.

-Well they have I mean look we're old enough to remember uh when the Ayatollah came back out of exile from France after the Shah of Iran was pushed out but we've had moments where the youth in Iran they have a very strong and and populous young generation and and they've looked for American help and they haven't had it up to now but I think certainly the ideal situation is that they do change.
+But we've had moments where the youth in Iran, they have a very strong and populous young generation, and they've looked for American help, and they haven't had it up to now.

-But I'm a little concerned Senator about this.
+But I'm a little concerned, Senator, about this.

-They're asked to go fight a war, and then it becomes politicized, and then we say, never mind.
+They're asked to go fight a war, and then it becomes politicized, and then we say never mind.

-I mean, and then I look at the way the Iraq and Afghanistan wars were handled, and, you know, certainly we needed the surge, and certainly we needed boots on the ground, but the problem is we cannot put American men and women knocking on doors in Iraq and stepping on landmines or driving over them without having
+But the problem is we cannot put American men and women knocking on doors in Iraq and stepping on landmines or driving over them without having up-armored, you know, Humvees.

-how we think about war and that means winning, devastating them and not putting Americans in harm's way because it's going to be politicized in two years and we're going to say never mind anyway.
+And I think we really got to recalibrate how we think about war, and that means winning, devastating them, and not putting Americans in harm's way because it's going to be politicized in two years, and we're going to say never mind anyway.

-Yeah I agree.
+Yeah, I agree.

 Sean, about two weeks ago, my wife and I went to New Orleans and we visited the World War II Museum there.